-How to Safely remove wax from walls.
+How to Safely remove wax from walls post contains affiliate links.

 When my four year old kicked a ball in the living room, I immediately cringed and then heard a crash.
 He knocked over my wax warmer and there went purple wax running down my wall.
 My husband freaked (he doesn’t see these kinds of disasters all day long) me on the other hand, this is just a normal day.
-Almost two and four year olds commit these kinds of acts regularly.
+Almost two and four year olds commit these acts regularly.

 How to remove wax from my walls.